UniversalScientificTechnologies/UST_docs/RSMS/RSMS02.md

 ## Functional Overview

 The station uses a three-axis loop antenna array to capture the magnetic component of VLF emissions from lightning discharges.
-The loops can be deployed either on a stationary or mounted on a vehicle roof for mobile campaigns.
+The loops can be deployed either on a stationary platform or mounted on a vehicle roof for mobile campaigns.
 Each loop feeds a high-speed digitizer implemented on the [ADCoctoSPI01](https://www.mlab.cz/module/ADCoctoSPI01/) MLAB module, which provides low-noise analog front-end amplification, variable gain control, and high-resolution conversion.
 The station’s embedded processing unit manages data capture, triggering, and network communication.

 The RSMS02 station continuously monitors the VLF spectrum and identifies events using an energy-based algorithm implemented in FPGA logic.
 When a threshold is exceeded for a defined duration, a TTL trigger pulse is issued to the connected instruments, such as RSMS01 or high-speed optical systems.
 The triggering mechanism ensures that even short-duration lightning impulses are captured while minimizing false positives from narrowband interference.